NC Voter ID Card Info

-If you want to help register students to vote, create how-to videos for filling out registration forms, plan Duke Votes events, or collaborate in other ways, e-mail email@example.com, and we'll plug you into the campus-wide Duke Votes operation.
+If you want to help register students to vote, create how-to videos for filling out registration forms, plan Duke Votes events, or collaborate in other ways, e-mail Duke senior and Duke Votes chair Jessica Sullivan at email@example.com, and she'll plug you into the campus-wide Duke Votes operation.

 N.C.
 Voter Photo ID Card

 IMPORTANT NEWS: Voters were not be required to show photo ID for the 2020 primary election on March 3, 2020.
 This was the result of a December 31, 2019 federal district court decision that blocked North Carolina’s voter photo ID requirement from taking effect.
 The injunction will remain in place until further order of the court.
 For more information visit the State Board of Elections website.

 We will continue to monitor the status of voter ID requirements in North Carolina and will update this page accordingly.

 Duke Votes Ambassadors